 Consider Hiring a Strategic Planning Consultant

-A consultant brings a fresh, independent perspective, and expertise.
+A strategic planning facilitator brings a fresh, independent perspective, and expertise.
 In addition, the consultant can become an integral part of the planning team, taking care of assignments where the company lacks the resources.
 Next time your small company is thinking about developing a strategic plan, consider hiring a consultant.